A Survey on Out-of-Distribution Detection in NLP: Methodology

 Moreover, there are some regularized fine-tuning schemes to tackle the over-confidence issue of neural-based OOD detectors. ~\citet{kong2020calibrated} addressed this issue by introducing an off-manifold regularization term to encourage producing uniform distributions for pseudo off-manifold samples. ~\citet{shen2021enhancing} designed a novel domain-regularized module that is probabilistically motivated and empirically led to a better generalization in both ID classification and OOD detection.

+Recently,~\citet{uppaal2023fine} systematically explored the necessity of fine-tuning on ID data for OOD detection.
+They showed experimentally that pre-trained models without fine-tuning on the ID data outperform their fine-tuned counterparts with a variety of OOD detectors, when there is a significant difference between the distributions of ID and OOD data (e.g., ID and OOD data are sampled from different datasets).

 \textbf{b.
 OOD Scoring} processes usually involve a scoring function $d$ to map the representations of input samples to OOD detection scores.
 A higher OOD score indicates that the input sample is more likely to be OOD.
-The implementation of $d$ can be generally categorized into three types: (1) \emph{output-based detecting}, (2) \emph{feature-based detecting}, and (3) \emph{ensembles-based detecting}:
+The scoring function can be categorized as (but not limited to) the following: (1) \emph{output-based detecting}, (2) \emph{feature-based detecting}, and (3) \emph{ensemble-based detecting}:

-\textbf{Output-based Detecting} compute the OOD score based on the predicted probabilities. ~\citet{hendrycks2016baseline} used the maximum Softmax probability as the detection score, and ~\citet{liang2018enhancing} improved this scheme with the temperature scaling approach. ~\citet{shu2017doc} employed $K$ 1-vs-rest Sigmoid classifiers for $K$ predefined ID classes and used the maximum probabilities from these classifiers as the detection score. ~\citet{liu2020energy} proposed an energy score for better distinguishing ID/OOD samples.
+\textbf{Output-based Detecting} compute the OOD score based on the predicted probabilities. ~\citet{hendrycks2016baseline,hendrycks2020pretrained} used the maximum Softmax probability as the detection score, and ~\citet{liang2018enhancing} improved this scheme with the temperature scaling approach. ~\citet{shu2017doc} employed $K$ 1-vs-rest Sigmoid classifiers for $K$ predefined ID classes and used the maximum probabilities from these classifiers as the detection score. ~\citet{liu2020energy} proposed an energy score for better distinguishing ID/OOD samples.
 The energy score is theoretically aligned with the probability density of the inputs.